-Unless it was just another trick, the one who knew how to get the most out of his amazig everyday life has always had the art of covering his tracks.
+Unless it was just another trick, from one who knew how to get the most out of his amazing everyday life has always had the art of covering his tracks.
 “Everybody has three lives: a public life, a private life and a secret life,” the indomitable Gabo once said.

 He died on April 17, 2014 at his home in Mexico City.